maths/moodle-qbank_gitsync/doc/exportrepofrommoodle.md

-# Updating a repo with the latest version of questions in Moodle
+# Updating a local file system (repo) with the latest version of questions in Moodle

 ## Prerequisites
 - Set up the [webserver](webservicesetup.md) on the Moodle instance.